12 December 2019

 The ‘Draft Phoenix Park Visitor Experience Strategic Review’ examines five distinct zones in the Park and considers themes of welcome, history and heritage, activity and well being, identity, biodiversity and connectivity with the city to assess the current and future potential visitor experience at the Phoenix Park.
 The report sets out 29 distinct recommendations, which, if implemented would increase the Park’s contribution to Ireland’s tourism economy while at the same time ensure that the unique character of the Phoenix Park would be conserved and protected for the enjoyment of generations to come.

 The Office of Public Works now invites the public to consider its exciting vision for the future of the Phoenix Park and welcomes observations and comments on these proposals.

 How you can participate

-An exhibition on the key recommendation in the draft report takes place from Tuesday 19th March to Friday 19th April, between 9.30am and 5.30pm daily, at the Phoenix Park Visitor Centre, Ashtown Demesne.
+An exhibition on the key recommendation in the draft report will be in place until Wednesday 29th May, between 9.30am and 5.30pm daily, at the Phoenix Park Visitor Centre, Ashtown Demesne.
 A full draft report will also be available to view.

 Draft Executive summary (PDF)

 A Visitor Experience Strategic Review for the Phoenix Park (PDF)

 Observations with respect to the draft report can be made to email@example.com or sent to the address below:

 Office of Public Works

 no later than Friday 31st May 2019 at 5pm.